julienherrero/awesome-list/README.md

 - [AdityaAnand1/Morphing-Material-Dialogs](https://github.com/AdityaAnand1/Morphing-Material-Dialogs) - Material dialog :heart: morphing animation.
 An android kotlin UI library for building beautiful animations for converting a floating action button into a material dialog.
 - [AfigAliyev/Cinemax](https://github.com/AfigAliyev/Cinemax) - Cinemax is a Movies & TV Shows application for Android.
 - [AlexZhukovich/IntroToAndroidUITesting](https://github.com/AlexZhukovich/IntroToAndroidUITesting) -
+- [AmrDeveloper/EasyAdapter](https://github.com/AmrDeveloper/EasyAdapter) - Android Annotation Processing Library to generate your adapters only with Annotations on your model, support working with Kapt and KSP Processors
 - [AmrDeveloper/LinkHub](https://github.com/AmrDeveloper/LinkHub) - LinkHub is a simple and effective link management application that can help you to easily manage your app with no ads!
 - [AnkitSuda/Rebound](https://github.com/AnkitSuda/Rebound) - Beautiful and feature rich workout log app.
 - [AraujoJordan/ExcuseMe](https://github.com/AraujoJordan/ExcuseMe) - A polite and easy way to ask for Android Permissions